myConsciousness/atproto.dart/website/docs/packages/bluesky.md

 To make the name of a property unique, the following methods are possible.

 - Prefix symbols such a `$` (e.g. `$place`)
-- Prefix with the domain name you own (e.g. `shinyakato.dev.place`)
+- Prefix with the domain name you own (e.g. `dev.shinyakato.place`)
 :::

 ### Moderation API